Bio / CV / Texts

 Because I’m a geek

-Because I like to learn
+Because I like learning

 Because it allows me to meet you

-The human in contradiction, sublime and exasperating
+Human being full of contradiction, sublime and exasperating

-Revealers, from negative to development, from shadow to light
+Revealing, from negative to development, from shadow to light

 Enlargement of the field of possibilities.